jcandy/speakertools/src/alignment.rst

   0.390  0.7927 1.0819  0.9374 1.4130  1.0175 1.2571
   0.400  0.7694 0.9727  0.9130 1.2957  0.9955 1.1389

+In Speakerbench, when we apply this method, the alignment acronym is preceded by a 'Q' as in QLR4 and QBL4, whereas what should be named QB4 is in reality named QB3 for historical reasons.

 3. Compliance Alteration
 ------------------------

 Another approach to handling the situation where the driver :math:`Q_T` isn't matched perfectly, is to assume the misalignment (or error) is due to the driver suspension being either too soft or too stiff, i.e., that the driver compliance is imagined to be altered such that the target :math:`Q_T` value for the target alignment is met.

 Compliance Alteration is computed by first 1) Calculating the reference :math:`Q_{Tref}` for your target and the resulting :math:`\alpha_{ref}` and :math:`h_{ref}`, then 2) shift :math:`\alpha = \alpha_{ref} \cdot ( \frac{Q_{Tref}}{Q_T} )^2` and :math:`h = h_{ref} \cdot \frac{Q_{Tref}}{Q_T}` relative to the :math:`Q_T` for the actual driver at hand.

+In Speakerbench, when we apply this method, the alignment acronym is followed by 'CA' as in B4CA, LR4CA and BL4CA.